In this guide

-For example, if we’re alleging that a nurse or midwife has claimed sick pay while working elsewhere on a number of different dates, we’ll include a general factual statement within the main body of the charge, alleging that the nurse or midwife has claimed sick pay while working elsewhere on one or more of the occasions set out in the schedule.
+For example, if we’re alleging that a nurse, midwife or nursing associate has claimed sick pay while working elsewhere on a number of different dates, we’ll include a general factual statement within the main body of the charge, alleging that the nurse, midwife or nursing associate has claimed sick pay while working elsewhere on one or more of the occasions set out in the schedule.

 Where there are so many alleged facts that the charge could become unnecessarily long, we may condense these by the use of a ‘sample charge’.
 By using a sample charge we’ll keep the number of factual decisions the Fitness to Practise Committee needs to make to a minimum, while making sure that the charge captures the seriousness of the allegation.

 Occasionally, it may be necessary for us to include information in the charge which shouldn’t be in the public domain.
 In such cases, a separate schedule may be used.
-This will be appropriate if we need to describe the nurse or midwife’s state of health or, in rare cases, to particularise sexually explicit or offensive language.
+This will be appropriate if we need to describe the nurse, midwife or nursing associate’s state of health or, in rare cases, to particularise sexually explicit or offensive language.

 AnonymityBack to top